turingschool/curriculum/source/projects/feed_engine/feed_engine.markdown

 The background workers **may not** connect to your application database directly or load the Rails environment for your app.
 They must go through your API gem to read from and write to feeds.

+### Provisioning & Using a VPS

+For this project you need to deploy on a VPS instance which you have built from the ground up.
+That'll include installing Ruby, Rails, Apache/NGINX, PostgreSQL, Redis, etc along with reasonable security.

 ## Evaluation Criteria

 The evaluation of the project is broken into three areas of focus: